The Life Sciences Law Review: China

 The NMPA and its relevant divisions have discretion to determine what constitutes a medical device and what class it fits into.
 Every device in the 200-page Medical Device Classification Catalogue released in August 2017 is a device, however, and the NMPA does not exercise enforcement discretion to treat them otherwise.

-Applicants for a device registration may make their own determination as to classification and then submit their application to the NMPA or they can treat their device as a Class III and ask the NMPA to make adjustments.15 They can make that determination with reference to the Classification Catalogue and general rules and principles of classification.
-The NMPA also oversees an online platform, run by the National Institute For the Control of Pharmaceutical and Biological Products (NICPBP, formerly known as National Institutes for Food and Drug Control (NIFDC)), through which manufacturers can submit applications for a predetermination of device classification.
+Applicants for a device registration may make their own determination as to classification and then submit their application to the NMPA or they can treat their device as a Class III and ask the NMPA to make adjustments.18 They can make that determination with reference to the Classification Catalogue and general rules and principles of classification.
+The NMPA also oversees an online platform, run by the National Institutes for Food and Drug Control (NIFDC), through which manufacturers can submit applications for a predetermination of device classification.

 Most in vitro diagnostic reagents are considered medical devices.
 The NMPA maintains a separate body of regulations for devices that meet this definition, including different rules on development, registration, and licence amendment and renewal.
 The primary NMPA rule for IVDs is the Measures on the Registration of In Vitro Diagnostic Reagents (IVD Measures), which set out a similar classification and registration scheme for IVDs.
 Under the IVD Measures, IVDs are defined as: